kaibrooks/Robotics/training_env/dockerthings.md

 </pre></code>

 ######  With persistant storage, with local folder access:
-Replace ~/Documents/Git/Robotics/training_env/ with your local path
+Replace ~/Documents/Git/Robotics/training_env/ with your local path.
+This example connects the training_env folder on your computer to the /tf/notebooks folder inside the Docker container.

 <pre><code>docker run -it -v ~/Documents/Git/Robotics/training_env/:/tf/notebooks -p 8888:8888 cheesebot:latest
 </pre></code>
+You can now share files from your computer to the container through this folder connection.

 ### 4) Open Jupyter Notebook
 ###### CLI outputs a URL like below.
 Go there.
 http://127.0.0.1:8888/?token=SOMEBULLSHITHERE

 You can run the Jupyter Notebook by clicking "Run All" from the Cell menu dropdown.
+You can also choose to run each section (cell) one at a time.
 ###### (Done)